MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ---
 title: Tutorial--Build a simple photo viewer that targets multiple platforms
-description: Learn how to reach users on other platforms like Web, iOS, Android, and Linux with minimal changes to the C#/WinUI 3 simple photo viewer built in the previous tutorial.
+description: Learn how to reach users across native mobile, web, and desktop with minimal changes to the C#/WinUI 3 simple photo viewer built in the previous tutorial.
 We'll use Uno Platform to create a new multi-platform app, which we can move code from the existing desktop project to. ms.topic: article ms.date: 05/21/2023
 keywords: Windows, App, SDK, WinUI 3, WinUI, photo, viewer, Windows 11, Windows 10, XAML, C#, uno platform, uno